topo-gps/ios-manual/en/waypoints/organizing_waypoints.rst

 Loading contents of folder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-To load all waypoints in a folder and its descendant folders, press long on a folder item in the waypoints screen (Menu > Waypoints) to enter the selection mode and to select the folder.
+To load all waypoints in a folder and its descendant folders, press long on a folder item in the waypoints screen (Menu > Waypoints) to select the folder.
 Then press the map icon in the bottom toolbar to load the contents of the folder on the map.

 Alternatively tap the info button next to a folder in the waypoints screen (Menu > Waypoints).
 Then press 'Show on map' on the top right to load all waypoints on the map.
 You will return to the main map screen and the map will be zoomed to the contents of the folder.